It does not matter whether you are a DIYer or a professional, the chances are you might need a screwdriver at some point.

 This type of screwdriver has many industrial applications, especially in the aerospace industry.
 This is because a lot of precision work is required in such industries.

 It is hard to use any other type of screwdriver to remove a tri-wing screw.
 If you have home appliances with such screw types, then there is the need to get yourself a tri-wing screwdriver.

 Because of their design and applications, tri-wing drivers can be expensive.
 Also, they do not have many applications in different industries.
 As such, they are considered precision screwdrivers that you only get if necessary.

 We must point out that the use of tri-wing drivers has increased in the electronic industry.
 Most buyers would opt for sizes 1 to 3 for various applications.

 From the Tri-wing driver above, now onto the Tri-angle screwdriver.

-This type of screwdriver is seen as an alternative to the hex drivers and also more precise.
+This type of screwdriver is seen as an alternative to the hex drivers and is also more precise.
 You are now likely to use this type of screwdriver for domestic work mostly.

-Having the triangle-shaped tips generally lets you untighten and tighten the screws faster and easily.
+Having the triangle-shaped tips generally lets you untighten and tighten the screws faster and more easily.
 Also, you can apply more torque without worrying you might strip the screw head.

 As for applications, this screwdriver will come in handy in opening electronics and appliances at home.
 It will make your work easier and enjoyable.
-Most manufacturers also rate it for having excellent results and good for toy assembly applications.
+Most manufacturers also rate it for having excellent results and being good for toy assembly applications.